-What should I wear and bring and how do I sign up?
+What should I wear and how do I sign up?

-Wear comfortable clothing to class such as shorts, leggings or yoga pants.
+Wear comfortable clothing to class such as shorts, leggings, or yoga pants.
 Please keep jewelry and perfume to a minimum.
 You will be asked to remove your shoes and socks as yoga is practiced with bare feet.
 It is recommended that you refrain from eating at least 2 hours before class.
 If you do have food, make sure to eat lightly.
-Please bring your own yoga mat and other props.
-Due to Covid-19, we are currently unable to supply any assistive gear.
-Email firstname.lastname@example.org and we can assist you in purchasing props.
-You must sign up for classes ahead of time on our website as each in-person class has a size limit.
+We recommend having a yoga mat, a strap, two blocks, and a blanket.
+Please call or email Julia (firstname.lastname@example.org or 773-706-2833) who will guide you in purchasing props.

 What is yoga?

 Yoga is a comprehensive wellness system that addresses all aspects of a person: mental, physical, emotional, and spiritual.
 Yoga is a Sanskrit word derived from the root yuj meaning to bind together or to yoke.
 The aim of yoga is to unite the powers of the mind, body, and emotions under the guidance of your own intelligence.
 Yoga can provide myriad ways to gain balance in your daily life.
 The postures can help you to overcome the limitations of the body and mind.
 Yoga, in its many forms, cultivates overall wellness, which includes physical fitness, stress relief, inner peace, and spiritual growth.
 Read more about yoga in our blog.